-Separating production from the office has not only given us all a little room to breathe and less button-clanking noises during phone calls, it has also improved communication inside and outside The Beaver Dam and it also has a Catalytic Oxidizer to minimize pollution.
-Our Design and Print Specialist is now in the heart of the production half of the building, we had some water problems in the building so we called plumber irvine ca company.
-There is now more hands on in the process of making your buttons.
+Separating production from the office has not only given us all a little room to breathe and less button-clanking noises during phone calls, it has also improved communication inside and outside The Beaver Dam.
+Since our Design and Print Specialist is now in the heart of the production half of the building, there is now more hands on in the process of making your buttons.

 The new layout also simplifies your order pick up process.
 The old building only had one door for entry, so all pick ups and shipments were handled through one entrance.
 That’s a lot of activity!
 Now with more space, we’re able to hold all the orders for pick up on our office side.
 Customer Service can quickly and efficiently find your order so you can get your buttons out into the world!

 The Welcome Party

 The christening of the new space happened at our 2016 Button-O-Matic Artist Series Release Party.
 The event happened before the core of the business had moved in, but was the perfect venue to celebrate in at the time.
 We invited neighbors, local businesses, friends, family, and the random passer-by to be the first to see our brand new spot before the official open a week later.With the additional room at 3407 W. Armitage, we plan on hosting more community focused and local events.

 Keeping the neighborhood business in the neighborhood was the simplest solution to solve all of our problems.
 We need more space to make more buttons?
 Problem solved.
 And above all, we were able to keep our company local, for our employees, customers, and community.